localForage/localForage/CONTRIBUTING.md

 request on GitHub.
 After that someone will code review your work and either ask you to fix any errors or merge the code into master.
 Here are a few tips:

+* **all drivers must have the same public API**: refer to [the API tests](https://github.com/mozilla/localForage/blob/master/test/test.api.coffee) for how we ensure this, but simply put: all drivers should share the _exact same_ outward-facing API
 * **do your work on a feature branch**: this keeps things clean and easy
 * **try to rebase master into your branch**: this keeps the commit history clean and avoids merge commits inside feature branches
 * **write tests**: if you're adding new features, _please_ write tests; likewise, if you're fixing a bug that wasn't previously caught by a test, please add one